physlin/detector-calibration/README.md

  <img src="https://github.com/physlin/detector-calibration/blob/finishing-touches/data/detectorcal-fit-thumbnail.png" alt="Watch the video" width="100%" height="100%" border="10" />
 </a>

-*Links to video of showing an example of the use of * `fit_response`.
+*Image redirects to a video showing an example of the use of* `fit_response`.
 Animations were created using `napari-animation`.

 Fitting is done using the `fit_response` function, for which example usage ish shown below.
 By default, the standard deviation for the Gaussian kernel used to smooth the image is 50 pixels.
 This can be adjusted using the optional `sigma` argument.